-In-School Restriction (ISR) is held in Room #209 at the middle school.
+In-School Restriction (ISR) is held in Room #27 at the high school.
 If the student is late for ISR, s/he must report to the office and request a Tardy Slip.
-The atmosphere in the In-School Restriction room is very structured.
+The atmosphere in the In School Restriction room is very structured.
 The student remains in the restriction room the entire day and has an assigned seat.
 Students are expected to do school and/related work.
 Each student's daily assignments will be delivered to the child's teacher for an opportunity to earn those days' academic credits in all subjects.
 Hot lunch can be purchased or the student may carry a sack lunch.
 All rules as stated in the parent/student handbook will be in effect.
 In addition, the students will be given a copy of the following ISR rules daily:

 - All regular school rules apply. - No talking without permission. - Students must sit in assigned seats and may not leave them without permission. - No sleeping. - Students are to report on time and be seated. - Students are allowed one bathroom break in the morning and one in the afternoon. - Students will be allowed three (3) negative behavior points per day.
 A behavior point will be given for each incident of talking, noise, sound, action, or behavior the supervisor deems inappropriate including leaving a seat without permission.
 Two behavior points will be given for an unexcused tardy.
 Students who receive four (4) behavior points will be assigned to the restriction room for one (1) additional day. - Absences will not count as restriction room time.
-If a

-- student is absent anytime during the restriction period, that time will be made up in the restriction room. - Students are expected to complete all work assigned to them each day.

-Failure to comply with the above rules and/or refusal to attend will result in an Out of School Suspension (OSS) for the length of the original suspension or such other penalty as the administration may deem appropriate.
+If a student is absent anytime during the restriction period, that time will be made up in the restriction room. - Students are expected to complete all work assigned to them each day. - Failure to comply with the above rules and/or refusal to attend will result in an Out of School Suspension (OSS) for the length of the original suspension or such other penalty as the administration may deem appropriate.

 Out of School Suspension (OSS), is when a student is suspended from school without an opportunity to attend the In-School Restriction (ISR) program.
-In addition, the student will have no opportunity to make up missed assignments and/or tests.
-Therefore the student will receive a "0" grade in all subjects for the days served out of school.
+In addition, the student will have the opportunity to complete any work assigned during the OSS period.
+All school work must be completed and turned in to the teacher on the first day of the students return to school.

-Students serving In-school restriction shall practice but not compete or perform.

-Students serving Out of School Suspension shall not attend, participate or compete in any extracurricular activities on or off school grounds.
+Students serving in-school restriction shall practice but not compete or perform and are not permitted to attend any school events/activities unless it is a club or team in which the student belongs to.
+Students serving out of school suspension shall not attend, participate or compete in any extracurricular activities on or off school grounds.

-Students serving In-School Restriction or Out of School Suspension will be held accountable for the total number of days of consequence assigned even if weather causes a school cancellation.
+Students serving in-school restriction or out of school suspension will be held accountable for the total number of days of consequence assigned even if weather causes a school cancellation.